 over 1 year ago, Quincey Gray

-The Greenfield Rotary Club hosted seniors guests, Taylor Pennington and Shawn Daniels, yesterday.
+The Greenfield Rotary Club hosted senior guests, Lillian Bateman and Dixie Johnson, during their January 11 meeting.
 Senior guests share about their family, hobbies, high school activities, and future plans. 😊 #legacyofleadership #mcclaintigers

 over 1 year ago, Quincey Gray